Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 ### Command 5: Pick Thresholds for the auto classification

 You will first be given the option to auto classify based on a std deviation filter or based on the raw image.
+You can switch this later if it looks like the other option works better (see below).

 Dock the figure that appears.
 4 images are shown on this figure:
 - Top left: original image